What is a savings account? Definition, how it works

 How does a savings account work?

-You’ll open a savings account at a bank or credit union, either online or in person, similar to opening a checking account.
-Provide the institution with personal information and then deposit money into the account.
-Simple, right?
+You open a savings account at a bank or credit union, either online or in person, just like you would open a checking account.
+You’ll have to provide the institution with personal information to verify your identity and then deposit money into the account, meeting whatever minimum requirements are set out by the bank.

 Your bank may choose to compound interest on a daily, monthly, quarterly or yearly basis.
 At the end of each compounding period, your accrued interest is deposited into your account.
-From there, your new account balance (deposits plus interest) will begin earning interest.
+From there, your new account balance (deposits plus interest) begins earning interest.

 How to maximize earnings from a savings account

-The average interest rate on a savings account is low.
+The national average interest rate on savings accounts is low — only 0.62 percent as of February 20, 2025.
 Fortunately, there are a few ways to boost your earnings:

-• Watch out for fees: Some savings accounts advertise an attractive rate, but they come with fees that can eat into your interest rate.
+Avoid fees: Some savings accounts advertise an attractive rate, but they come with fees that can eat into your interest rate.
 Do what you can to avoid incurring fees on your savings account.
-Better yet, shop for an account with very few fees.
+Better yet, shop for an account with few (or no) fees.

 How much should you keep in your savings accounts?